 CAREER & TECHNICAL EDUCATION SKILLS SCHOLARSHIP - These scholarships are available in the skill areas which are part of programs offered at East Central.
-To receive an FBLA, SkillsUSA, HOSA, DECA, FFA, or TSA Skills Scholarship the student must enroll as a full-time student at East Central Community College the fall semester immediately following his/her high school graduation.
+To receive an FBLA, SkillsUSA, HOSA, DECA, FFA, or TSA Skills Scholarship the student is expected to enroll as a full-time student at East Central Community College the fall semester immediately following his/her high school graduation.
+Exceptions to the matriculation expectation may be considered on appeal in the event of extenuating circumstances.
 To be eligible for this scholarship, the student must graduate from an accredited public or private high school or an ECCC-recognized home school.
 A "graduate" is defined as an individual who has earned a regular high school diploma, occupational diploma, career-pathways diploma, or who has completed a course of study from an ECCC-recognized home school.
-The graduate must reside in one of the five counties served by ECCC (Leake, Neshoba, Newton, Scott, or Winston).
-Effective Fall 2018, students must also be enrolled in a Career & Technical Education program to be eligible to receive this scholarship.